open-telemetry/opentelemetry-collector-contrib/receiver/redisreceiver/README.md

 - `password` (no default): The password used to access the Redis instance;
 must match the password specified in the `requirepass` server configuration option.
+- `network` (default = `TCP`) Defines the network to use for connecting to the server.
+Valid Values are `TCP` or `Unix`
+- `tls`
+    - `ca_file`: path to the CA cert.
+For a client this verifies the server certificate.
+Should only be used if `insecure` is set to true.
+    - `cert_file`: path to the TLS cert to use for TLS required connections.
+Should only be used if `insecure` is set to true.
+    - `key_file`: path to the TLS key to use for TLS required connections.
+Should only be used if `insecure` is set to true.
+    - `insecure` (default = false): Disable verifying the server's certificate chain and host name (`InsecureSkipVerify` in the tls config)
+    - `server_name_override`: ServerName indicates the name of the server requested by the client in order to

 Example: